 Making Beeswax Candles

-While the beeswax melted, we prepared the dippers by winding wick from top to bottom.
+While the beeswax melted, we prepared the dippers by winding the wick from top to bottom.

 Getting thicker!
 We were warned that there is a “golden zone” between candles that are too thin, and thus burn too quickly, and candles that are too thick.
 We ended up doing 10 dips total, which has resulted in beautifully burning candles that don’t drip a bit!